 FAQ’s about When Will I Go Into Labor

-Normally, we don’t stop anyone’s labor after 34 weeks, but some doctors will try up til’ 36 weeks lately.
+Normally, we don’t stop anyone’s labor after 34 weeks of pregnancy but some doctors will try up til’ 36 weeks lately.
 I do recommend trying to go full term though.

-Your cervix can dilate to a point without painful contractions that are rhythmic in nature.
+Your cervix can dilate to a point without labor pain contractions that are rhythmic in nature.
 However, you will need to have contractions to get past that point (usually 4 cm, but I have seen some not contracting at 6 cm).

 Yes, everyone starts at someplace.
 You can start labor at 1 cm but that would still be considered early labor up until 6 cm or so (it used to be 4 cm).